 Although Off-Peak and Super Off-Peak times will vary – by both the train operator and route – the times generally fit within those listed below:

 Off-Peak tickets are not valid on weekdays before 09.30am.
-They’re not valid early evening (between 15.30pm to 19.15pm) from major cities, but they can be used on all trains at weekends and on public holidays.
+They’re not valid early evening (between 15.30pm to 19.15pm) from major cities (such as London), but they can be used on all trains at weekends and on public holidays.

 Super Off-Peak tickets are not valid on weekdays before 10.00am or early in the evening (between 16.00 to 18.00) from major cities.
 Tickets may not be valid on certain days.